 The grid algorithm was originally developed for routing studies where it was important to compare similar simulations.

 The route along the great circle route option is only available for the grid based algorithm.

-Note that it can't route around corners.
-The solution is to use multiple marks for this
+Note that the grid algorithm is not designed to route around corners.
+One solution is to use multiple marks for this.

 Avoiding land